 Being charged with driving under the influence of drugs or alcohol (DUI) is a serious offense in New Jersey.
 Drivers who are charged with DUI for the first time may be understandably frightened and unsure of what to do.
 The following guide is designed to help those looking to understand what to expect and how to avoid the worst possible consequences.

-Since NJ does not classify DUI as a criminal offense (it is a traffic violation), the driver cannot be held overnight and will not be required to make bail.
-However, police will normally tow the driver’s vehicle and keep it impounded for 12 hours.
+Since NJ does not classify DUI as a criminal offense (it is a traffic violation), the driver will not normally be held overnight or be required to make bail unless there is a related criminal offense (like drug possession), serious personal injury, or significant property damage.
+However, police will often tow the driver’s vehicle and keep it impounded for 12 hours.
 When the 12-hour period is up, the driver can go to retrieve his vehicle or send someone else to get it for him/her.

 What Happens After Getting Arrested for DUI in NJ